It's very hard to compile a list of the Top 10 best bars in Manchester that would suit everybody's requirements.

 Manchester's most lavish casino, boasting an amazing cocktail bar, VIP lounge, live entertainment room, 2 restaurants and casino gaming tables set over two floors and open to 6am, making it ideal for drinks both before and after the show.
 Just off Peter Street in the huge Great Northern Warehouse next to Manchester Central

 Traditional Irish pub, hidden away behind Kendal's House Of Fraser on Deansgate, which is famed for selling the best Guinness in Manchester.
-Tradtional Irish folk music and cover bands perform at weekends and live sports including Premiership football, horse racing, rugby and gaelic sports make it popular with United fans especially.
+Tradtional Irish folk music and cover bands perform at weekends and NYE including Premiership football, horse racing, rugby and gaelic sports make it popular with United fans especially.

 The huge flagship branch of the Mancunian rum bar chain boasts live music every night, salsa lessons, cocktails and over 50 premium rums.
 Open late every evening this has quickly become the busiest bar in town.
 Opened October 2012.